• Japanese used vehicle

 Tanzania requires JEVIC-certified cars for all vehicle imports in 2026.
 This inspection ensures quality and safety before shipping.
-The Japan Export Vehicle Inspection Center thoroughly inspects each car.
+The Japan Export Vehicle Inspection Center thoroughly checks each car.
 Buyers get verified odometer readings and complete documentation.
 Next Drive helps Tanzanian importers complete this process smoothly.
-Pre-shipment inspections reduce customs delays at Dar es Salaam port.
+Pre-shipment inspections reduce customs delays at the Port of Dar es Salaam.
 Quality confirmation protects your investment from fraud or misrepresentation.
-Understanding JEVIC requirements saves time and money during import.
+Understanding JEVIC requirements saves time and money during the import process.

 What is JEVIC Certification?